 Autonomy

-Second, multicloud networking provides organizations with more control over their data.
-With multicloud, businesses can store data in different locations and choose which vendor has access to it.
-This allows businesses to keep sensitive data off of public clouds where it could be vulnerable to hackers.
+It also provides organizations with more control over their data.
+Businesses can store data in different locations and choose which vendor has access to it.
+This allows organizations to keep sensitive data off public clouds where it could be vulnerable to hackers.

 Less disaster prone

-By spreading your data and apps across multiple cloud environments, you’re less likely to experience a total shutdown if one cloud should fail.
-In addition, multicloud networking can help to improve performance and reduce costs by taking advantage of the unique capabilities of each platform.
+By spreading your data and apps across multiple environments, you’re less likely to experience a total shutdown if one cloud should fail.

 Superior security